-Once you are hooked to city water or have the tank full and pump on, fill the water heater by opening the hot side of one or two faucets and closing the cold side of all faucets.
+Open the hot side of the galley or lavatory faucet and turn on the water pump switch located on the monitor panel.
 For some time the open faucet will only sputter.
 This is because the water heater is being filled and air is being pushed out through the lines.

 Once the water heater is full, a steady stream of water will come from the faucet.